Trotskyism: "Legend of Trotskyism"

 Trotsky was sent into internal exile, and his supporters were jailed.
 For instance, Victor Serge first "spent six weeks in a cell" after a visit at midnight, then 85 days in an inner GPU cell, most of it in solitary confinement.
 He details the jailings of the Left Opposition.
 However, the Left Opposition worked secretly within the USSR.
 Trotsky was eventually exiled to Turkey and moved to France, Norway and finally Mexico.

 After 1928, the various Communist Parties worldwide expelled Trotskyists from their ranks.
 Most Trotskyists defend the economic achievements of the planned economy in the USSR during the 1920s and 1930s, despite the "misleadership" of the Soviet bureaucracy and what they claim to be the loss of democracy.
 Trotskyists claim that in 1928 inner party democracy and soviet democracy, which was at the foundation of Bolshevism, had been destroyed within the various Communist Parties.
 Anyone who disagreed with the party line was labelled a Trotskyist and even a fascist.

+Max Shachtman would later define the early form of Trotskyism between 1928 and 1932 as being solely focused on opposing socialism in one country, the Anglo-Russian Committee, and the application of Stalinist and Bukharinist policies in regards to the Chinese Civil War.
+These things were became secondary to supporting the idea of permanent revolution.